turbonomic-integrations/vmt-action-quarantine/README.md

 quarantine service entities if they have met certain criteria for failed attempts of the same action.

+Version: 1.0.1.dev3

 # Prerequisites
 Deploying this solution stands up a Kubernetes pod which serves SSH, and gets added to Turbonomic as an orchestration target.

 This requires the following prerequisites (also documented in [docker-orchestration](https://github.com/turbonomic-integrations/docker-orchestration)).
+* A Kubernetes namespace named `turbointegrations`
 * SSH Daemon Host Key (public and private)
   * This is used to uniquely identify the SSH "host", in this case, the single running pod in Kubernetes which hosts this integration.
 * SSH User Authorized Key (public and private)
   * This is used to uniquely identify the SSH "user" which is authorized to connect to the SSH Daemon.
 * Turbonomic API Service Account Username & Password

+If your Kubernetes cluster does not already have a `turbointegrations` namespace, you may create it with;
+`$ kubectl create namespace turbointegrations`

 To generate a host key and user key the following commands can be used (ProTip: Do *NOT* set a passphrase for the keys.);